rima-intergrated/blue-roof-lounge-inventory/README.md

 	- SMTP_PASS
 	- OPTIONAL: CLOUDINARY_URL or other storage creds if you move uploads to cloud storage

-4. Deploy and monitor the logs for successful startup.
+4. Deploy and monitor the logs for successful startup

 ## Post-deploy checklist